Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 8.76 hours/year (99.9% uptime) = ~$88 lost per year
 ```

 That doesn't sound too bad, right?
-But this is just direct revenue—and for most services, it's actually the smallest part of the cost.
+But this is just direct revenue, and for most services, it's actually the smallest part of the cost.

 Recent research reveals the true scale of downtime costs.
 ITIC's 2024 study found that 90% of medium and large businesses lose over $300,000 for every hour their systems are down.
 Fortune 500 companies collectively lose $1.4 trillion per year to unscheduled downtime, which represents 11% of their revenue.
 For 41% of large enterprises, one hour of downtime costs between $1 million and $5 million.